 Dave’s Brit Award performance was nothing less than stunning.
-Seldom do we get the chance to see a black man with a platform able to articulate issues within Britain.
+Scarcely do we get the chance to see a Black man with a platform able to articulate issues within Britain.

 In his performance, Dave labelled Prime Minister Boris Johnson ‘a real racist’, called out the media’s treatment of Meghan Markle, hailed London Bridge victim Jack Merritt, called for environmental action, accommodation for Grenfell victims and support for the Windrush generation.
 All wrapped up into an under 5-minute, live performance that saw him also playing the piano.
 Nothing short of extraordinary.